Gastroenterology Fellowship Program | UC Davis Health

 Trainees spend the majority of their time at the UC Davis Medical Center but also rotate through the Mather VA Medical Center.
 Night and weekend call is divided among all nine fellows.
 Fellows are responsible for night and weekend call at both UC Davis Medical Center and the Mather VA Medical Center.

 Throughout the year, one half-day per week is devoted to education of the trainees.
-Pathology, radiology and pathophysiology conferences are held along with weekly GI Grand Rounds and monthly Journal Club.
+Pathology, radiology and pathophysiology conferences are held, along with Journal Review, Journal Club, and GI Grand Rounds.